adamlouis/squirrelbyte/README.md

 ## how to run

+Run `squirrelbyte` locally in development mode with `docker-compose up`.

+TODO: more here

 ## code overview

 There are 2 main components of `squirrelbyte` represented as top-level directories in the project: `server` and `web`